Yijiki/Cybersecurity-Lab-SIEM/docs/setup.md

 sudo nano /var/ossec/etc/ossec.conf
 ```

-Add the following integration block, replacing the URL with your copied webhook URL.
+Add the following block, replacing the URL with your copied webhook URL.
 The `rule_id` ties this integration to the suspicious PowerShell download rule specifically:

 ```xml
 <integration>